The Newest Remote Working Alternative: Working from Hotels

 The school’s website goes on to say “From independent hotel venture Zoku in Amsterdam, which pioneered the hybrid hospitality-concept, to Eaton House in Hong Kong or the Virgin hotel in Chicago, or from bigger chains like Ace Hotel or Moxy by Marriott, the concept of encouraging flexible working in hotels has been tried and tested, and proven its appeal and success.”

-The site argues that the change is partly driven by a drop in international travelers — both business travelers in tourists — due to the travel restrictions imposed by various countries.
+The site argues that the change is partly driven by a drop in international travelers — both business travelers and tourists — due to the travel restrictions imposed by various countries.
 For hotels seeking to adapt, “turning to a different kind of guest and local customer is proving a smart way to boost business.”

 One added advantage?
 This ultimately leaves hotels “more integrated and connected with the city and neighborhood in which they find themselves.”